bensheldon/island94-jekyll/_posts/2022-09-25-persian-tahchin-inspired-crispy-chicken-rice.md

 - It can be made with ingredients from Trader Joes.
 - It has currants.
+- Crispy, buttery starch is great.
 - It's resilient; the second time I made it with indirect heat on a propane bbq grill because my oven was on the fritz.
 Still great.
-Also I've tried brown basmati rice, tried doubling the eggs, never measure very well.
+Also I've tried brown basmati rice, tried doubling the eggs, tripled the garlic, I'm not measuring the butter and currents.
 Still great.
-- Crispy, buttery starch is great.

 ### Ingredients